pulkitgopalani/pulkitgopalani.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year PhD student in [Computer Science and Engineering (CSE)](https://cse.engin.umich.edu/) at University of Michigan (Ann Arbor) under the supervision of [Prof. Wei Hu](https://weihu.me).
-I am interested in the theoretical aspects of generalization in deep learning.
+I am interested in the theoretical aspects of generalization and optimization in deep learning.

 I completed my undergraduate studies at the Indian Institute of Technology (IIT) Kanpur, majoring in Electrical Engineering and Computer Science.